code-mattclaffey/performance-kit/02-fouc-vs-foic/readme.md

 ```

-At the minute we are following the FOIC method so we need to get rid of the `robotolight` and add a `fontname-loaded` class to the body element.
+At the minute we are following the FOIC method.
+Firstly we have to remove `robotolight/robotobold` from the css selectors.
+After we have done that we need to add a css class as a wrapper around the elements that need the font.

 ```css
 body,